chatzikon/IDMVAE/README.md

 ## Datasets

 This repo ships dataloaders and preparation scripts.
-Pre-processed training data can be downloaded <a href="https://iowa-my.sharepoint.com/:f:/g/personal/wwang157_uiowa_edu/IgCBk365vyJPQ55IlXTG0E3eAVobHl9UbX3AgLh25ZASjI4?e=IcY4zc">here</a>.
+Processed data can be downloaded <a href="https://iowa-my.sharepoint.com/:f:/g/personal/wwang157_uiowa_edu/IgCBk365vyJPQ55IlXTG0E3eAVobHl9UbX3AgLh25ZASjI4?e=IcY4zc">here</a>.
 Point them at data on disk using the environment variables below.

 <!--
 | Source | What you get |